-After 3 weeks of non stop work trying to get the house ready for our wedding, it was finally all over.
-After cooking bacon rolls for those that turned up on Sunday morning and having a good tidy up we set off with the caravan.
-First stop was a one night treat at Broomhall Hotel.
-On the way we popped into Brick Kiln campsite to say goodbye to the RCC rally goers and other friends.
-Leaving with a “Just Married” sign on the back of the caravan.
+Following 3 weeks of non-stop work trying to get the house ready for our wedding, we had had a fantastic day but were both ready for a break.
+After cooking bacon rolls for those that turned up on Sunday morning and a doing a good tidy up we set off with the caravan.
+First stop was a one night treat at Lynford Hall Hotel.
+On the way we popped into Brick Kiln campsite to say goodbye to the RCC rally goers and other friends and ended up leaving with a “Just Married” sign on the back of the caravan.

-After our one night treat we were soon heading along the M11 to the M25 and Dartford crossing.
+After our first night at the hotel, we were soon heading along the M11 to the M25 and Dartford crossing.
 Our usual one or two beeps a journey had increased 10 fold thanks no doubt to the sign on the back.

 Arriving at the pre-rally campsite we had chosen just outside Maidstone we started to realise how little prepared we were for our holiday.
 First trip would be a supermarket followed by car spares shop for some oil.